Low Volatility Income 2 legs Risk: Unlimited

 Max Profit

-Total premium received × 100
+Total premium received × lot size

 Max Loss